The Zoo FenceThe Zoo Fence

 Is that what life, Life, Real Life, is, beyond the dream?
 Dunno.

 But I suspect so.
-Something like that.

 Life — Nancy’s and my life — has become simple.
 Nothing special.
 Old stuff and useless habits allowed to drift away.
 “No thought for the morrow” (Matthew 6:34).
-I lean on the weight-lifting words of Jalaluddin Rumi: “I didn’t come here of my own accord, and I can’t leave that way.
+Together we lean on the weight-lifting words of Jalaluddin Rumi: “I didn’t come here of my own accord, and I can’t leave that way.
 Whoever brought me here will have to take me home.”

 And this: To those new to the spiritual process and so to whom some stuff here seems a little weird, consider this: In the Christian tradition it is taught that the Teacher Jesus/Issa insisted to his disciples and all whom he taught (and by extension all of humanity) “This I command you: Love one another.”
 All the traditions I have come across demand the same.
 I take it to mean whoever and whatever we encounter in life, we are to address her, him, it, wisely, maturely, sensibly, and with love.
 Surely when those words were first spoken to Peter and Mary Magdalene and the others, one of them must have whined (if they dared!), “Are you nuts?
 Have you read the lead story in today‘s newspaper?
 Rape, child molestation, spouse beating!
 And that’s just the first paragraph.”
 To that, I suspect he reminded them, as do all the Teachers, no one said learning to walk the spiritual path would be easy.
+(A personal observation: Some texts seem to consider the command “Love one another” (Matthew 22, John 13 et al) to have been directed by Jesus/Issa solely to his disciples, like “Knock it off, you guys!”
+I suppose there was some of that, but as I see him, his focus was far beyond the twelve, and he means this commandment, however hard, to be heard — and obeyed — by all of us.)

 One more time: All the Teachers talk about our perceving as many what God sees as One.
 God — Teachers — see life as one, the One, Life, when we see it as many: me, you, my car, your house, America, Iran, peace, war, clouds, rain drops, trees, acorns, squirrels, planets, galaxies ….
 This morning, struggling with this, trying to see me, my chair, a cat, a handkerchief, a window, the room, a copy of Vasistha’s Yoga in my hands, all as one, the One, not as the many they so clearly seem to me, so obviously are, the word “dream” popped into my mind.
 A dream, last night’s dream, any night’s dream, could easily be composed of all those items, and to the dreamer (me, you) the dream characters and the dream events seem — they are — many.
 But think about it.
 Actually, in fact, they are all one.
 A dream is not a bunch of independent stuff; it is a single thing, a single, entire, self-contained, wholly separate-less phenomenon.
 From its beginning to its end, a dream is one thing, itself.
 The apparent separation, the separate and separated “characters” are just that, apparently separate.
 Like in a painting.
 Think of Leonardo da Vinci’s Mona Lisa — a woman, a smile, a country road, a pond, trees.
 All separate items, but actually not separate, not separated one from another.
 All the separate-ness on the canvas is apparent.
 The painting is a single, undivided, separate-less whole.
 All the separating — the woman, the pond, the trees — is assumed, perceived, by us, the viewer.
 That painting, any painting, is just a collection of painter’s oil.
 Different colors, different textures, mixed and applied — yes, Leonardo, sometimes brilliantly, but still it’s all just oil.
 One substance.
 No separate this, no separate that.
 Just oil … even just consciousness?
 Perceived as separate items by the viewer, by you, by me — your mind, my mind, seeing a bunch of painter’s oil (a helping of consciousness?), turns it into a scene.
 A separate, separating, separative scene full of separate stuff.
 Does that define our separate lives, what each of us is doing all day, every day?
 As I understand the Teachers, the answer to that question is yes.
 Stuff seems outer, occurring in a room, on a field, across the street, but it is actually all inner, in the mind, in my mind and your mind.
 There is no outer, no such thing.
 The mind performs the separating and the projecting.